mabdulkadr/Intune-Scripts/Custom Compliance Policy/CustomeCompliancePolicyGeneratorGUI/README.md

 ![Version](https://img.shields.io/badge/version-1.0-green.svg)

 ## Overview
-The **CustomeCompliancePolicyGeneratorGUI** is a **GUI-based tool** designed to simplify the creation of **Intune compliance detection scripts** for multiple applications.
+The **Check-ComplianceMultipleAppsFilesGenerator** is a **GUI-based tool** designed to simplify the creation of **Intune compliance detection scripts** for multiple applications.
 This tool allows IT administrators to easily define compliance rules for **application presence or version requirements**, ensuring compliance with corporate policies.

 The generator produces **PowerShell scripts and JSON configuration files** that can be used as **custom compliance policies in Microsoft Intune**.
 This eliminates the need for manual script writing and ensures consistency across managed devices.